 However, by recognizing these patterns and working on self-awareness, self-compassion, and healthier habits, she can start to build a more positive relationship with herself and those around her.

-How to Overcome Worrying About Others Opinions
+How to Overcome Worrying About Others’ Opinions

 Building a healthy relationship with food and body image starts with overcoming the constant worry about others’ opinions.
 First, practice self-awareness by reflecting on why you care so much about what others think.
-Recognize that this worry often stems from past experiences or deeply ingrained beliefs.
+Recognise that this worry often stems from past experiences or deeply ingrained beliefs.

 Challenge these negative thoughts by questioning their validity and reframing them into positive affirmations.
 Set clear boundaries with people who are overly critical or unsupportive, and instead, surround yourself with individuals who lift you.
 Remember, self-validation is very important. (you are enough) Celebrate your accomplishments and strengths, and reduce the time you spend on social media, which often increases unrealistic expectations.